Vaccinations at Heathershaw’s

 As per the Department of Health’s recommendation, patients must wait at least 14 days between a dose of the flu vaccine and a dose of the COVID-19 vaccine.

 Vaccines are available for patients under 65 years of age.
 Due to government regulations, patients over 65 years should seek advice from a medical practitioner.
 Children 15 years and under must be supervised by a parent/legal guardian.
 New patients are welcome.

 Cost for each flu shot is $20.

-Heathershaw’s does not provide flu vaccines for patients over 65 years old, as they require a different vaccine.
 Flu vaccines are free to people under 5 years and from high-risk groups identified in the National Immunisation Program Schedule from a medical practitioner.
-The standard charge applies for under 5 year olds receiving the vaccine at Heathershaw’s.
-People from high risk groups should seek advice from a medical practitioner.
+The standard charge applies for under 5-year-olds receiving the vaccine at Heathershaw’s.
+People from high-risk groups should seek advice from a medical practitioner.

 HOW TO BOOK YOUR VACCINATION